Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-It is a challenging task to accurately predict the price movements of individual stocks due to the influence of contingent events such as company operating conditions and public opinions.
-Stock market indices reflect the overall stock price trend of a specific industry or company in the stock market.
-They are less influenced by variables such as the operating conditions of a single company and have better predictability.
-Wang et al. \cite{WANG2022108285} used the GCN to fuse the correlation of indicators in stock trend prediction.
-They proposed the MG-Conv model based on a multi-Graph Convolutional neural network-based that constructs static graphs between indices based on constituent stock data.
-Moreover, they designed dynamic graphs based on trend correlations between indices with different portfolio strategies and defined multi-graph convolution operations based on both graphs. \\ \\ \textbf{Graph Attention Networks (GAT).} GAT combines the graph neural network and the attention layers.
-Complex background noise can adversely affect GNN performance in a large-scale graph.
-With attention, the GNN model focuses on the graph's most critical nodes to improve the signal-to-noise ratio.
-Furthermore, the Attention mechanism exploits the interconnectedness of graph nodes, distinguishes the hierarchical connections, and enhances the practical information needed for the task.
-Kim et al. \cite{kim2019hats} proposed a hierarchical attention network (HATs) using relational data to predict individual stock prices and market index movements.
-LSTM and GRU are used as the feature extraction modules for the two tasks, respectively.
-By aggregating different relation types of data and adding the information to each representation, HATS achieves better results than other existing methods.
-Sawhney et al. \cite{sawhney2020deep} proposed a multipronged attention network for stock forecasting (MAN-SF) by fusing the information of financial data, social media and inter-stock relationships.
-It captures multimodal signals through hierarchical attention to train a Graph Attention Network (GAT).
+\textbf{Graph Attention Networks (GAT).} The Graph Attention Network (GAT) combines the strengths of GNN and attention layers to improve performance in large-scale graphs.
+Attention mechanisms help to focus on the most critical nodes, reducing the impact of complex background noise and improving the signal-to-noise ratio.
+Additionally, attention allows for exploiting interconnectedness and hierarchical connections among nodes to enhance the relevant information for the task at hand.
+Kim et al. \cite{kim2019hats} proposed using a hierarchical attention network (HATs) to predict individual stock prices and market index movements using relational data.
+HATs employ LSTM and GRU as feature extraction modules for these respective tasks and achieve better results than previous methods by aggregating different types of data and adding this information to each representation.
+Similarly, Sawhney et al. \cite{sawhney2020deep} proposed a multipronged attention network for stock forecasting (MAN-SF) that fuses information from financial data, social media, and inter-stock relationships using hierarchical attention to train a GAT.